LEARN

 Cradle to Grave carbon product footprint reports include raw materials, manufacturing, secondary packaging, end-of-life and transporation throughout

-What is GWP with Carbon Uptake?
+What is GWP with CO2 Uptake?

 Global Warming Potential (GWP) is a measurement that provides the carbon equivalent (CO2e) impact of a product throughout its life cycle.